Whites

 WH - White Hill Shoreham, BC - Bromley Common, BIC-Bickley, Kes - Keston, Ha - Hayes --BN - Bromley North - Ey Eynsford - Orp-Orpington, FACK - Fackenden Down and Bank

-Thanks to Howard Walmsley and David Davis, Fred O'Hare
+Thanks to Howard Walmsley and David Davis, Fred O'Hare Steven Lofting and especially the late Mike Brown.
+Also FBook Butterflies of Kent United Kingdom

 By Rodney Compton